Optimizing Images Using Photoshop

 Saving images in the Photoshop .psd format prior to optimization

-- Finally, by creating a Photoshop file from the original image file you are not touching the original image, which is something you should not do.
+- By creating a Photoshop file from the original image file you are not touching the original image, which is something you should not do.
 Original images should never be edited but set aside in case it is needed.

 - Download the trial version of Photoshop.
 Click on the Photoshop Try button.